jei3m/git-write/README.md

 - **Downloading README Files**: Click the download button to save your markdown file locally.

-- **Publishing to GitHub**: When working with a repository, use the publish button to update the README directly on GitHub (a feature still in development).
+- **Publishing to GitHub**: When working with a repository, use the publish button to update the README directly on GitHub.